Virginia Mayo: Stardom

-Warner Bros
+Warner Bros.

-Warner Bros ended up taking over her contract from Goldwyn.
+Warner Bros. ended up taking over her contract from Goldwyn.
 They starred her in another film noir, Flaxy Martin (1949) with Zachary Scott, then she did a Western with Joel McCrea and director Raoul Walsh, Colorado Territory (1949), and a comedy with Ronald Reagan, The Girl from Jones Beach (1949).

 Mayo received excellent reviews in another unsympathetic role, playing James Cagney's sultry and scheming wife in the gangster classic White Heat (1949), also for Walsh.
 Mayo admitted she was frightened by Cagney as the psychotic gunman in White Heat because he was so realistic.

-Roy Del Ruth borrowed her to play opposite George Raft in Red Light (1949) and she was Milton Berle's leading lady in Always Leave Them Laughing (1949).
+Roy Del Ruth borrowed her to play opposite George Raft in Red Light (1949), and she was Milton Berle's leading lady in Always Leave Them Laughing (1949).

-Mayo was top billed in the film noir Backfire (1950), and she was a huge hit in The Flame and the Arrow (1950) as Burt Lancaster's love interest.
+Mayo was top-billed in the film noir Backfire (1950), and she was a huge hit in The Flame and the Arrow (1950) as Burt Lancaster's love interest.

 She co-starred again with James Cagney and a young Doris Day in The West Point Story (1950), singing and dancing with Cagney, and was Gregory Peck's leading lady in Captain Horatio Hornblower R.N.
-(1951), Warners most popular film of the year.
+(1951), Warner Bros. most popular film of the year.
 She co-starred with Kirk Douglas in a Western for Walsh, Along the Great Divide (1951).

 Mayo starred opposite Dennis Morgan in David Butler's Technicolor musical, Painting the Clouds with Sunshine (1951) which was a moderate success.
 While Mayo appeared in several musicals, using her dance training, her voice was always dubbed.

-Mayo appeared in the all-star cast of Starlift (1951) and was top billed in She's Working Her Way Through College (1952) with Reagan.
+Mayo appeared in the all-star cast of Starlift (1951) and was top-billed in She's Working Her Way Through College (1952) with Reagan.
 She was Alan Ladd's leading lady in The Iron Mistress (1952), a popular biopic of Jim Bowie, and starred in another musical, She's Back on Broadway (1953).

 Mayo appeared in the comedy-drama-action film South Sea Woman (1953) with Burt Lancaster and Chuck Connors.
 RKO borrowed her for a Western in 3-D, Devil's Canyon (1953), and she co-starred with Rex Harrison and George Sanders in King Richard and the Crusaders (1954).

-She was top billed in The Silver Chalice (1954) opposite Pier Angeli and Paul Newman in his film debut.
+She was top-billed in The Silver Chalice (1954) opposite Pier Angeli and Paul Newman in his film debut.
 The film was a notorious flop.